TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.width

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14841

 ___

 ### worldCorners

 • `get` **worldCorners**(): `Vec3`[]

-An array of 4 {@link Vec3}s that represent the bottom left, bottom right, top right and top left corners of the component in world space.
+An array of 4 Vec3s that represent the bottom left, bottom right, top right and top left corners of the component in world space.
 Only works for 3D element components.

 #### Returns